OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 -   Alarm initiation for packet transmission.
 -   Send channel assignment packet.
 -   Send data to the server.
--   Deep sleep mode until the data packet is sent back to the server,
+-   Deep sleep mode until the data packet is sent back to the server.

 ```python:
 configFile(stationNum, idStation, Url, NTPServer, frequencyTx)
 ```